 Vascular treatment for non-healing wounds is most suitable for patients whose wound care has not produced healing progress within four to six weeks, particularly those with diabetes, peripheral arterial disease, or chronic venous insufficiency.
 Candidates typically have arterial or venous insufficiency confirmed on imaging.
 Dr. Anwer reviews your vascular imaging personally at your first consultation and will assess whether restoring blood flow through angioplasty is appropriate for your wound and overall vascular status.

 Non-healing wounds typically present as open sores or ulcers on the lower leg or foot that fail to show measurable improvement after four to six weeks of standard wound care.
-The wound edges may appear pale, grey, or necrotic, and the surrounding skin is often cool to the touch, discoloured, shiny, or lacking normal hair growth, all signs of poor circulation.
+The wound edges may appear pale, grey, or necrotic, and the surrounding skin is often cool to the touch, discolored, shiny, or lacking normal hair growth, all signs of poor circulation.
 Patients with diabetes may notice the wound is painless despite its severity due to neuropathy.
 Any wound on the lower leg or foot that is not progressing toward closure warrants an urgent vascular assessment with Dr. Anwer in Houston.

 Dr. Anwer performs peripheral angioplasty for non-healing wounds as an outpatient procedure using real-time X-ray imaging.
 A thin catheter is inserted through a pinhole in the wrist or groin and guided to the narrowed arteries supplying the wound area.
 A balloon catheter opens the narrowed vessel and restores blood flow.
 A stent may be placed in the same session if needed.
 The procedure takes 60 to 90 minutes.
-There are no surgical incisions, no general anaesthesia, and no overnight hospital stay for most patients.
+There are no surgical incisions, no general anesthesia, and no overnight hospital stay for most patients.

 Recovery from vascular treatment for non-healing wounds at LPVI is quick for most patients.
 Most are discharged the same day or the morning after angioplasty and return to light activity within one to two days.
 The wound itself does not close immediately after restoring circulation.
 Healing progresses gradually over weeks as the improved blood flow allows the body to repair the affected tissue.
 Dr. Anwer will arrange follow-up imaging to confirm blood flow and coordinate with your wound care team to monitor healing progress.